gulzatk/JewelryStore-Rebuild/README.md

 # Jewelry Store Website

-#### Independent project for Epicodus, 01/25/2019.
+#### Independent project for Epicodus, week 3-4, 01/25/2019, updated 02/01/2019.

 ### By Gulzat Karimova

 ## Description

 This is a website rebuild of Zales the diamond store using Angular.
-Only front end.

 ## Specifications

 1. The user can see list of jewelry categories.

-2. The user can see list of jewelry item in the particular categories .
+2. The user can see list of jewelry item in the particular categories.
-3. The user can add an item to the shopping cart.

-4. The user can delete an item from the shopping cart

-5. The user can order items.
+3. The user can order items.

 ## Setup/Installation Requirements

+1. Webpage is diployed on Firebase: https://jewelry-items-2383d.firebaseapp.com/
 1. Clone this repository: https://github.com/gulzatk/JewelryStore-Rebuild.git
+3. Install Node.js
 2. Open file in a terminal
-3. Type $npm install to install all packages.
+3. Type $npm install to install plagins and dependencies.
 4. Type $ng serve to compile the progect.

 ## Support and contact details